 We ensure that assessment of educational needs directly involves the learner, their parents/carer and of course their teacher.
-The Special Educational Needs Coordinator (SENDCO) will also give support to the identification of barriers to learning.
-We have a range of assessment tools available in school and through the services of a SEND consultant.
+The Special Educational Needs Coordinator (SENDCo) will also give support to the identification of barriers to learning.
+We have a range of assessment tools available in school.

 For some learners we may want to seek advice from specialist teams.
-In our school and cluster we have access to various specialist services and these may be commissioned from the school budget.
-We have access to services provided by Norfolk County Council, such as the ASD specialist support, Child and Adolescent Mental Health service and attendance officer, Access through Technology, virtual school for Sensory support, Specialist Resource Bases (SRB), children's therapy teams: speech and language, occupational physiotherapy and the school nurse.
-We have limited access to an educational psychologist who has been allocated to the cluster.
+In our school we have access to various specialist services and these may be commissioned from the school budget.
+We have access to services provided by Norfolk County Council, such as the ASD Specialist Support Assistant Team, the Child and Adolescent Mental Health service and the attendance officer, Access through Technology, Virtual School for Sensory support, Specialist Resource Bases (SRB), children's therapy teams: speech and language, occupational physiotherapy and the school nurse.
+Under special circumstances we may commission the services of an educational; psychologist